On the GIT Quotient Space of Quintic Surfaces: Stability and Non-Isolated Singularities

-\item The hyperplane does not intersect the singularities along their tangent cones. \end{enumerate} \item The surface $X$ is parametrized by the second boundary component and it satisfies \begin{enumerate}[label*=\arabic*.] \item The singular locus of the quartic surface decomposes as the union of two coplanar double lines $L_1$ and $L_2$ intersecting at a non isolated triple point with associated equation of the form
+Next, we describe the intersection between $\overline{M}(4,1)$ and our GIT boundary.
+We can say, somewhat informally, that these are the worst unions of a quartic surface and a hyperplane parametrized by our GIT quotient. \begin{prop} Let $X$ be a quintic surface parametrized by a point in the intersection between the locus $\overline{M}(4,1) $ and $\Lambda_i$.
+Then one of the following conditions holds: \begin{enumerate}[label*=\arabic*.] \item The surface $X$ is parametrized by $\Lambda_1$ and satisfies the following: \begin{itemize} \item[*] The quartic surface has two $\tilde{E}_7$ singularities. \item[*] The intersection of the hyperplane and the quartic surface is a union of two conics of the form

-\item The intersection of the hyperplane and the quartic surface decomposes as the union of a cuspidal plane curve, and a line that is contained but not singular, on the quartic surface.
-The singularity of the cuspidal curve is away from the triple point. \end{enumerate} \item The surface $X$ is parametrized by the fourth boundary component and it satisfies \begin{enumerate}[label*=\arabic*.] \item The singular locus of the quartic surface has a double line $L$ and a distinguish triple point given by the equation $x^3-xyz^2+zy^3$ which is away from the hyperplane. \item The intersection of the hyperplane and the quartic surface is the union of two lines and a conic tangential to them. \end{enumerate} \end{enumerate} We represent those geometric characteristics in the following diagram.
+\item[*] The hyperplane does not intersect the singularities along their tangent cones. \end{itemize} \item The surface $X$ is parametrized by $\Lambda_2$ and satisfies the following: \begin{enumerate}[label*=\arabic*.] \item[*] The singular locus of the quartic surface decomposes as a union of two coplanar double lines $L_1$ and $L_2$ intersecting at a non-isolated triple point with an associated equation of the form $ x^2y+x^3z+y^2z^2 $. \item[*] The intersection of the hyperplane and the quartic surface decomposes as a union of a cuspidal plane curve and a line.
+That line is contained in the quartic surface.
+The singularity of the cuspidal curve is away from the triple point. \end{enumerate} \item The surface $X$ is parametrized by $\Lambda_4$ and satisfies the following: \begin{enumerate}[label*=\arabic*.] \item[*] The singular locus of the quartic surface has a double line $L$ and a distinguished triple point given by the equation $x^3-xyz^2+zy^3$ which is away from the hyperplane. \item[*] The intersection of the hyperplane and the quartic surface is a union of two lines and a conic tangent to one of them. \end{enumerate} \end{enumerate} We represent those geometric characteristics in Figure \ref{41fig}.

-\end{prop} \begin{proof} Let $X$ be such a quintic surface, then there is a one parameter subgroup $\lambda$ such that $X$ is invariant under the action of it.
-Let $X= Y \cup H$, then it is easily seen that the hyperplane is also invariant under the action of $\lambda$.
+\end{prop} \begin{proof} Let $X$ be such a quintic surface.
+Then there is a one-parameter subgroup $\lambda$ such that $X$ is invariant under the action of it.
+By construction $X= Y \cup H$ and it is easily seen that the hyperplane is also invariant under the action of $\lambda$.
 In particular, this implies that in our coordinate system the equation associated to $H$ must be $(x_i=0)$.
-From our results on Section \ref{sec:minimalorbit}, and up to a change of coordinates, we have the equations of these surfaces.
-So, the statement reduces to describe their geometric characteristics which follow at once from their equations:
+From our results in Section \ref{sec:minimalorbit}, and up to a change of coordinates, we have the equations of these surfaces.
+So, the statement reduces to describing their geometric characteristics which follow from their equations: